2007 •Nintendo DS

 The middle tier of compatibility, including Nintendo Switch (C+) and PlayStation 3 (C), is where the buyer needs some honesty.
 These are usually the systems that separate a casual dabbler from a user who is happy tweaking emulator settings, testing cores, or accepting the occasional rough edge.

 Pocket S Mini leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.